zitadel/zitadel-tools/README.md

 ## Usage

-key2jwt requires to flags (and will print result in stdout):
+key2jwt requires two flags (and will print result in stdout):
 - audience: where the assertion is going to be used (e.g. https://issuer.zitadel.ch)
 - key: the path to the key.json